WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 Wave Directionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-WEC-Sim has the ability to model waves with various angles of incidence, :math:`\beta`.
+WEC-Sim has the ability to model waves with various angles of incidence, :math:`\theta`.
 To define wave directionality in WEC-Sim, the following wave class variable must be defined in the WEC-Sim input file:

 	:code:`waves.waveDir = <user defined wave direction(s)>; %[deg]`

 The incident wave direction has a default heading of 0 Degrees (Default = 0), and should be defined as a column vector for more than one wave direction.
-For more information about the wave formulation, refer to :ref:`man/theory:Wave Spectra`.
+For more information about the wave formulation, refer to :ref:`theory:Wave Spectra`.

 Wave Directional Spreading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-WEC-Sim has the ability to model waves with directional spreading, :math:`D\left( \beta \right)`.
+WEC-Sim has the ability to model waves with directional spreading, :math:`D\left( \theta \right)`.
 To define wave directional spreading in WEC-Sim, the following wave class variable must be defined in the WEC-Sim input file:

 	:code:`waves.waveSpread = <user defined directional spreading>;`

 The wave directional spreading has a default value of 1 (Default = 1), and should be defined as a column vector of directional spreading for each one wave direction.
-For more information about the spectral formulation, refer to :ref:`man/theory:Wave Spectra`.
+For more information about the spectral formulation, refer to :ref:`theory:Wave Spectra`.

 ..
 Note::